ibovkush/ConsoleScheduler/README.md

 # ConsoleScheduler
 Test Console Scheduler application

-First you need to download all Nuget packages in case when VS not load it automatically To run application you need setup DB and set keys in App.config file
+First you need to download all Nuget packages in case when VS not load it automatically.
+To run application you need setup DB and set keys in App.config file.

 1) Setup DB.
 - Make sure that you had already created empty Database for this test application